sri0606/FaceRecognition/README.md

 ## Contribution

-We welcome contributions from developers, data scientists, and anyone interested in enhancing this application.
+We welcome contributions from developers and anyone interested in enhancing this application.
 Feel free to fork the repository, submit pull requests, or open issues to help us improve the tool and achieve its objectives.

 Thank you for your interest in the Face Recognition and Privacy Analysis Tool.
 Together, we can make a difference in understanding and addressing data privacy issues related to facial recognition.